-- All course takeaways (workbooks, monitoring forms, design checklists, definitions and more.)
+- All course takeaways including a comprehensive workbook containing over 30 pages of sample monitoring forms, design checklists, definitions and more.

-- Full catering with morning tea, buffet lunch and afternoon tea.
+- A great venue with full catering including morning tea, hot buffet lunch and afternoon tea.

-- A great opportunity to network with other contact centre & CX professionals.
+- A great opportunity to network with other contact centre professionals.

 About the Venue

-For those travelling interstate, the Pullman Melbourne on the Park provides discounted accommodation or you can stay nearby in Melbourne CBD and its just a short stroll through the beautiful gardens to the hotel (and across the road from the MCG!).
+For those travelling interstate, the Pullman Melbourne on the Park provides accommodation options or there are hundreds of options nearby in Melbourne CBD.
+It’s just a short stroll through the beautiful gardens to the hotel (and across the road from the MCG!).

-Public transport is just across the road (Jolimont train station) and there is discounted parking if you are planning to drive.
+Public transport is just across the road (Jolimont train station) and there is discounted parking of $30 per day if you are planning to drive.192 Wellington Parade